Electric track vehicle system

 An electric track vehicle system (ETV) is a conveyor system for light goods transport.
 The system uses independently driven vehicles traveling on a monorail track network, consisting of straight track elements, bends, curves and transfer-units for changing of travel direction.
 Vehicles in an ETV system transport payloads up to 50 kg both vertical and horizontal in buildings and manufacturing plants.
 ETV systems were primarily put on the market in the sixties by German company Telelift.
 Later additional companies like Siemens or Thyssen engaged in this business.

+Application

 Initially, electric track vehicle systems were designed for documents transport and mail distribution in office buildings and headquarters.
 Later, further applications were designed for hospitals, libraries, printing plants, retail stores and material handling in manufacturing plants.